Golf Course Superintendents Association of Central California

 SECTION 1.
 Expulsion:

-No member shall at any time use affiliation with the Golf Course Superintendents Association of Central California for the purpose of promoting schemes, ideas, or objects for the purpose of private or collective gain.
+No member shall at any time use their affiliation with the Golf Course Superintendents Association of Central California for the purpose of promoting schemes, ideas, or objects for the purpose of private or collective gain.
 A member of the Association may be expelled for conduct unbecoming a member of this Association, or conduct, in the opinion of the Board of Directors, which is calculated or likely to injure or discredit the Association or its members.
 Such charges shall be filed by a member with the Secretary/Treasurer who shall notify the accused of the charges in writing.
 Such conduct, upon coming to the attention of the Board of Directors, shall be investigated and the results filed with the Secretary/Treasurer.
-The member, so accused, shall be given an opportunity to appear before either the Board of Directors or the membership, or both, if wishes, in own defense.
+The member, so accused, shall be given an opportunity to appear before either the Board of Directors or the membership, or both, if the accused wishes, in their own defense.

 If, by a majority vote by secret ballot of all the voting members of the Association present, after hearing of said charge, it shall deem such conduct as just cause for expulsion, the accused member shall be expelled from the Association.
 Notice in writing of the Association’s finding shall be sent to the person charged.